Prag8855/aab/content/guides/first-bank-account-in-germany.md

 - **[Deutsche Bank](/out/deutsche-bank)**
     It takes too long to open an account.[^10] They mostly speak German.
 Online banking, customer service and some documents are in English.[^7] You might need a [residence permit](/glossary/Aufenthaltstitel).[^54]
 - **[Commerzbank](/out/commerzbank)**
-    It takes too long to open an account.[^9] You need a [residence permit](/glossary/Aufenthaltstitel) that's valid for at least 6 months.[^6] Basic online banking is in English, everything else is in German.
+    It takes too long to open an account.[^9] You need a [registration certificate](/glossary/Anmeldebestätigung) and a [residence permit](/glossary/Aufenthaltstitel) that's valid for at least 6 months.[^6] Basic online banking is in English, everything else is in German.
 - **[ING](/out/ing)**
     It's a good bank, but you need EU citizenship or German [permanent residence](/glossary/Niederlassungserlaubnis) to open an account.[^15] They only speak German.
 - **[DKB](/out/dkb)**